NikKovIos/AASA-Universal-Links-Information/README.md

 3) Check the `"apps": []` exists;
 4) Check that apple cashed your new version on CDN.
 Otherwise use developer mode;
 5) Reinstall app or update it.
 AASA downloaded this time;
+6) Be sure that your backend developer did everything well.
+Check local file.
+Check that your domain of ULink has it.

+In my case was a problem that app opened everything with domain from assocatedDomains as a deeplink.

 ## Examples from big services